pebakery/pebakery-docs/LangRef/Syntax.md

 Strings containing white space must be enclosed in double quotes ("String with spaces").

 PEBakery ignores white space at the beginning and end of lines, as well as blank lines.
-Where feasible, the use of blank lines is encouraged in order to keep your code organized and readable.
+Where feasible, the use of white space is encouraged in order to keep your code organized and readable.